 The findings of this study have important implications for maritime safety practices in Indonesian ports.
 First, there is a need for standardization of communication procedures and more comprehensive training for mooring personnel.
-Training programs for mooring personnel need to be strengthened with a more comprehensive approach, not only focusing on technical aspects but also on developing effective communication skills, stress management, and a deep understanding of load dynamics on mooring lines.
-Continuous training with emergency simulations and periodic refresher courses is key to ensuring that personnel competency is maintained and responsive to the latest technological developments and safety procedures.
-Second, port management needs to develop strategies to reduce excessive operational time pressures, for example, through better planning and adequate resource allocation.
-This strategy must start from better operational planning, including realistic scheduling by considering weather factors, sea conditions, and the complexity of the ship to be handled.
-Adequate resource allocation, both in terms of personnel and supporting equipment, is crucial to prevent situations where the crew is forced to work in a rush that could potentially lead to fatal errors.
+Second, port management needs to develop strategies to reduce excessive operational time pressures, for example through better planning and adequate resource allocation.
 Third, the integration of human factors in the design of technical systems and operational procedures is essential to create a safer working environment.
-These findings emphasize the importance of a human-centered design approach in developing technical systems and operational procedures in ports.
-The design of mooring equipment should consider ergonomic aspects, ease of use, and operator capabilities under stress or fatigue.
-Intuitive interface systems, clear visual indicators, and fail-safe mechanisms need to be integrated into the design of the equipment to minimize the possibility of human error.
 Fourth, a proactive approach to safety management, including pre-operational risk assessments and accident learning, needs to be strengthened in all ports.
-Implementation of a near-miss reporting system and a non-punitive reporting culture will encourage early identification of potential hazards before they develop into serious accidents.
-Periodic safety audits with standardized methodology and consistent follow-up are important instruments to ensure the continuity of safety management system implementation.
 Fifth, national regulations related to mooring safety need to be reviewed and strengthened to create consistent minimum standards across Indonesian ports.
-The implementation of a port certification system based on compliance with mooring safety standards, accompanied by strict monitoring and sanction mechanisms, will encourage an increase in safety standards nationally.
-Coordination between related agencies, including the Ministry of Transportation, Harbor Masters, and port authorities, is the key to the successful implementation of comprehensive and effective regulations in improving the safety of ship mooring operations in Indonesia.

-This research is in line with previous research (Gasperetti, 2017) which highlights that maximizing deck space for cargo reduces the space available for mooring operations, especially on the aft deck, which forces operators to work in dangerous zones.
-The human-centered design approach can provide better solutions for mooring equipment design that consider the needs and safety of the crew (Jadhav et al., 2025).
+This research is in line with previous research [18] which highlights that maximizing deck space for cargo reduces the space available for mooring operations, especially on the aft deck, which forces operators to work in dangerous zones.
+The humancentered design approach can provide better solutions for mooring equipment design that considers the needs and safety of the crew.